Research development in Hunter New England

 The Health Education and Training Institute (HETI) in NSW offers the Rural Research Capacity Building Program.

-It is one of NSW Health's key strategies in building research capacity in rural NSW, as per the NSW Rural Health Plan.
+It is one of NSW Health's key strategies in building research capacity in rural NSW, as per the NSW Regional Health Strategic Plan 2022-2032.

 This 2-year hands-on research program is designed to provide beginner researchers with enhanced skills and knowledge to complete their own research projects.